openRIFT/openrift.github.io/rift/doc.md

 # Introduction

 To start, you're probably here because you don't know how to do anything.
 Don't worry, this guide will teach you all the basics of how to use RIFT.
-From how to download your first file to navagating RIFT.
+From how to download your first file to navigating RIFT.

 You'll see something like this